kubewarden/docs/docs/howtos/production-deployments.md

 the entire Kubewarden stack.
 :::

-By leveraging the `tolerations` and `affinity` fields, operators can fine-tune the scheduling and reliability of the Kubewarden stack to meet their specific deployment needs and constraints.
+By using the `tolerations` and `affinity` fields, operators can fine-tune the scheduling and reliability of the Kubewarden stack to meet their specific deployment needs and constraints.
 For more details on the exact fields and their configurations, refer to the [Kubernetes documentation on Taints and